1. Output information

-Alongside these individual measures of inflation, we also provide three aggregated measures of inflation within the UK construction industry: new work, repair and maintenance and all construction.
-Information on how these are delivered are represented in section five.
+Alongside these individual measures of inflation, we also provide three aggregated measures of inflation within the UK construction industry: new work, repair and maintenance, and all construction.

 Timeliness and punctuality

-The OPIs are monthly index values that are published on a quarterly basis.
-Publication is approximately six weeks after end of the quarterly period.
-Quarter 4 (Oct to Dec) data is published in the second or third week of February.
+The Construction OPIs are monthly index values that are published on a quarterly basis.
+Publication is approximately six weeks after the end of the quarterly period.
+Quarter 4 (Oct to Dec) data are published in the second or third week of February.

 For the up-to-date release schedule and related releases, please see the Office for National Statistics (ONS) release calendar.

-To measure price change for all new work and repair and maintenance projects, price changes for three categories of inputs are measured: materials (split into new builds and repairs and maintenance), plants and labour.
-These are weighted together and a profit margin applied.
-Each of these steps is explained in more detail below.
+To measure price change for all new work, and repair and maintenance projects, price changes for three categories of inputs are measured: materials, plant and labour.
+These are weighted together for each construction project, and a profit mark-up is applied.
+Each of these steps is explained in more detail.

-An aggregate of relevant individual Producer Price Indices (PPIs) is used to measure changes in material costs for new work projects.
+Relevant PPIs are used to measure changes in material costs for new work projects.
 PPIs measure changes in the price received by UK companies for goods they have produced that are sold within the UK.
-The selection of PPIs used is based on the data ONS submits to Eurostat as part of the European Price Comparison Programme used to calculate the Purchasing Power Parities (PPPs).
+The selection of PPIs used is based on the data the Office for National Statistics (ONS) submitted to Eurostat as part of the European Price Comparison Programme used to calculate the purchasing power parities (PPPs).